Rural Homes

 Trees and Private Systems

-Private water supplies including wells, boreholes, and springs receive only limited protection under standard policies.
-Equipment failure from wear and tear, contamination from natural causes, and drought-related well failure are excluded.
-New borehole drilling costs £5,000-£15,000+, pump replacement runs £500-£2,000, and water treatment systems cost £1,500-£5,000.
+Private water supplies (wells, boreholes, springs) get only limited protection.
+Equipment failure from wear and tear, contamination from natural causes, and drought-related well failure are all excluded.
+New borehole drilling costs £5,000-£15,000+, pump replacement £500-£2,000, water treatment systems £1,500-£5,000.

 Off-Grid Energy Systems Create New Exposures